 What perspective will you use to capture your food?
 Yummmm

+With all the rain this week, reflections should be easy to find.
 Reflection shows another way of looking at something.
 Dual images of the same thing.

 We can also feel reflective.
 How would you capture someone feeling reflective?